hassan-2050/web3.0/README.md

-# web3.0
-#All 45 excercises in a single index.ts file
+# All 45 excercises in a single index.ts file